Book Review: Lighttpd by Andre Bogus

 Lighttpd book's front cover

-The book starts with a introduction and installation guide for Lighttpd.
-Bogus starts by describing how to install via a package-manager.
-This is pretty straight forward and should be good for any user of a modern Linux distribution (although I did find it strange that he ignored the automatic dependency handling in every distribution except Gentoo).
-Bogus doesn’t stop at the obvious, he goes on to describe the installation from source procedure, for both Lighttpd 1.4 and 1.5.
-I find it convinient because not always the package-manager installed on the server has the latest stable and development versions of Lighttpd (as matter of fact Ubuntu 8.04LTS has Lighttpd-1.4.19 while the latest stable is 1.4.22).
+The book starts with an introduction and installation guide for Lighttpd.
+Bogus starts by describing how to install it via a package manager.
+This is pretty straightforward and should be good for any user of a modern Linux distribution (although I did find it strange that he ignored the automatic dependency handling in every distribution except Gentoo).
+Bogus doesn’t stop at the obvious; he goes on to describe the procedure for installation from source, for both Lighttpd 1.4 and 1.5.
+I find it convenient because the package manager installed on the server doesn’t always have the latest stable and development versions of Lighttpd (as a matter of fact, Ubuntu 8.04 LTS has Lighttpd-1.4.19 while the latest stable is 1.4.22).
 Choosing to describe both 1.4 and 1.5 installation is beneficial for the user.
-While currently 1.5 is under development, it will one day become stable and by addressing it, Bogus insures that his book will remain relevant after that too.
+While 1.5 is currently under development, it will one day become stable, and by addressing it, Bogus ensures that his book will remain relevant after that too.

-After the basic configurations are covered the book moves on to more advanced ones.
-Covering CGI the book describes both 1.4 and 1.5 ways for running CGI scripts and related technologies such as Fast-CGI and SCGI used in Lighttpd for running PHP, Python and Ruby (as well as other) applications.
-Once again the decision to describe both 1.4 and 1.5 is great in my opinion.
+After the basic configurations are covered, the book moves on to more advanced ones.
+Covering CGI, the book describes both the 1.4 and 1.5 ways of running CGI scripts and related technologies such as FastCGI and SCGI used in Lighttpd for running PHP, Python, Ruby, and other applications.
+Once again, the decision to describe both 1.4 and 1.5 is great in my opinion.
 The book continues to more advanced stuff, like configuring Lighttpd for streaming and SSL encryption, which will be relevant for some users.

 Chapter 10 gives a migration guide from Apache.
 Many new Lighttpd users switch over from Apache, and this chapter eases the migration.
-The chapter is useful even for those not familiar with Apache at all, because some popular applications are designed with only Apache in mind, and thus require the user to configure on his own any other web-server he might use.
-By understanding the migration process from Apache to Lighttpd, a potential user will have less problems installing applications designed for Apache later on.
+The chapter is useful even for those not familiar with Apache at all, because some popular applications are designed with only Apache in mind, and thus require the user to configure on his own any other web server he might use.
+By understanding the migration process from Apache to Lighttpd, a potential user will have fewer problems installing applications designed for Apache later on.

 2 thoughts on “Book Review: Lighttpd by Andre Bogus”